pluspeople/pesaPi/documentation/readme.txt

 General information:
 --------------------
-MpesaPI is an open source API for Mpesa commercial accounts.
+PesaPI is an open source API for commercial accounts.

-In other words you need to have an Mpesa commercial account in order to use this API.
+In other words you need to have an (paybill) commercial account in order to use this API.
 Once you have a commercial account, you can access the account though this API, using the digital certificate that Mpesa provides you.

 Current status:
 ---------------
 The current system should be considered as a proff-of-concept, or alpha version.
-The system works all the way from Safaricom to the local database - but there are still rough edges and things pending.
+The system works all the way to the local database - but there are still rough edges and things pending.
 In any case, before using it in any production setup - you should carefully test and validate that it actually performs as you expect.